VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 * **publish_breadth_first** - Enable "breadth first" device state publishes for each register on the device for all devices.

-An example master driver configuration file can be found in the VOLTTRON repository in `services/core/MasterDriverAgent/master-driver.agent`.
+An example platform driver configuration file can be found in the VOLTTRON repository in `services/core/PlatformDriverAgent/platform-driver.agent`.

 .. _Driver-Configuration-File: